awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 **To configure your instances**

 1. For **Provisioning model**, choose **On\-Demand** to launch Amazon EC2 On\-Demand instances or **Spot** to use Amazon EC2 Spot Instances\.

 1. If you chose to use Amazon EC2 Spot Instances:

    1. For **Maximum bid price**, choose the maximum percentage that a Spot Instance price must be when compared with the On\-Demand price for that instance type before instances are launched\.
-For example, if your bid percentage is 20%, then the Spot price must be below 20% of the current On\-Demand price for that EC2 instance\.
+For example, if your bid percentage is 20%, then the Spot price must be less than 20% of the current On\-Demand price for that EC2 instance\.
 You always pay the lowest \(market\) price and never more than your maximum percentage\.

    1. For **Spot fleet role**, choose to create a new role or use an existing Amazon EC2 Spot Fleet IAM role to apply to your Spot compute environment\.
 If you choose to create a new role, the required role \(`aws-ec2-spot-fleet-role`\) is created for you\.
 For more information, see [Amazon EC2 Spot Fleet Role](spot_fleet_IAM_role.md)\.

-1. For **Allowed instance types**, choose the Amazon EC2 instance types that may launched\.
+1. For **Allowed instance types**, choose the Amazon EC2 instance types that can be launched\.
 You can specify instance families to launch any instance type within those families \(for example, `c5`, `c5n`, or `p3`\), or you can specify specific sizes within a family \(such as `c5.8xlarge`\)\.
-Note that metal instance types are not in the instance families \(for example `c5` does not include `c5.metal`\.\) You can also choose `optimal` to pick instance types \(from the C, M, and R instance families\) on the fly that match the demand of your job queues\.
+Note that metal instance types are not in the instance families \(for example `c5` does not include `c5.metal`\.\) You can also choose `optimal` to pick instance types \(from the C4, M4, and R4 instance families\) on the fly that match the demand of your job queues\.
 **Note**
 When you create a compute environment, the instance types that you select for the compute environment must share the same architecture\.
 For example, you can't mix x86 and ARM instances in the same compute environment\.
+**Note**
+Currently, `optimal` uses instance types from the C4, M4, and R4 instance families\.
+In Regions that don't have instance types from those instance families, instance types from the C5, M5\. and R5 instance families are used\.

 1. For **Minimum vCPUs**, choose the minimum number of EC2 vCPUs that your compute environment should maintain, regardless of job queue demand\.